-I work with each client to create solutions to people issues which means each project is unique.
-The only constant is the process: contract-diagnose-deliver.
-Here I have summarised some recent projects to give a flavour of the sort of thing I can do:
+I work with each client to create the right solutions for them which means each project is unique.
+Here are some recent projects to give a flavour of the sort of thing I can do:

 Having forged a successful career based on his technical engineering expertise, I was approached to assist this highly talented individual as he moved across into a more generalist role in a global business.
 He had to unlearn his previous influence approach which was using his technical reputation as the basis for issuing orders.
 Over time we explored how people were motivated in different ways and how others might have different priorities.
 We explored his leadership style, what he could leverage and where he could develop.
 Shortly after we finished our last session, he was promoted again and is enjoying his new career in the same business.